Ten ways to engage an Autistic learner.

 6. Let the child complete what they are doing.

-This is based on the concept of “flow state”.
-It can be really difficult, if not cruel to interrupt a child who is mid task, focused on something they are enjoying.
-Judging when and how to direct to a new task requires knowledge of the child but strategies I have found effective are using a visual timer and sitting with a child until their attention switches to me.
-If you are in a more structured approach a count down such as “two more Songs” etc can work well.
-If a child is watching a video I general recommend letting them finish watching before reengaging.
+This is based on the concept of “flow state“.
+It can be really difficult, if not cruel to interrupt a child who is mid-task, focused on something they are enjoying.
+Judging when and how to direct to a new task requires knowledge of the child, but strategies I have found effective are using a visual timer and sitting with a child until their attention switches to me.
+If you are using a more structured approach a count down such as “two more Songs” etc can work well.
+If a child is watching a video I general recommend letting them finish watching that episode or segment before reengaging.

 7. Allow Time (and then a bit more)